-Blog: Sunday Sunshine Gives Way To Downpours Monday
+Blog: Sunday Sunshine Gives Way to Downpours Monday

 So yeah, it felt nice to dry out.*

 We’ll also notice the breeze tomorrow, it flips out of the south by the morning, where it should remain calm.
 But by late morning/lunchtime, it gets going out of the southwest.
-At times, gusting to 30mph, especially when the showers rolls through.
-Can’t rule out a rumble of thunder, either, as highs will reach the mid 50s(!) for most.
+At times, gusting to 30mph, especially when the showers roll through.
+Can’t rule out a rumble of thunder, either, as highs will reach the mid-50s(!) for most.
 Despite the clouds, that’s should feel nice.

 Sunshine and highs in the 50s take us through Tuesday, then potentially pushing 60 degrees by midweek!
 Alright!